Skip to content

 Lee Law Offices is a well-established law firm serving clients in North and South Carolina for over 30 years, specializing in personal injury, workers compensation, and social security disability cases.
 The firm is dedicated to advocating for individuals affected by auto accidents, workplace injuries, and other forms of negligence, ensuring that clients receive the compensation they deserve.
 With a no-fee guarantee, they focus on representing the best interests of their clients rather than insurance companies or corporations.

 On May 30, 2026, Lee Law Offices appeared on the leak site of the ransomware group cmdorganization.
-The South Carolina-based personal injury and workers’ compensation firm, which has represented clients for more than 30 years, had internal files exfiltrated during a ransomware attack.
+The South Carolina-based personal injury and workers’ compensation firm, which has represented clients for more than 30 years, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates that the number of individuals whose information may have been exposed remains unknown.

 Lee Law Offices specializes in auto accidents, workplace injuries, and Social Security disability claims.
 The firm operates on a contingency basis with a no-fee guarantee for clients.
 According to the listing on the cmdorganization leak site, attackers extracted internal documents during the incident.
 No specific volume of records or exact data types has been publicly detailed beyond the broad description of internal files.
 The firm has not yet issued a public statement confirming the breach or notifying affected clients, which is common in the early days after a ransomware listing.